kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

   <div class="timeline-item">
     <div class="timeline-item-content">
       <h2>Open Source Projects</h2>
       <p>I actively maintain a few open source projects.
-These can be found, with more of my previous software work, on my <a href="https://github.com/kfinley" target="new">GitHub account</a>.</p>
+These can be found, with more of my software work, on my <a href="https://github.com/kfinley" target="new">GitHub account</a>.</p>
     </div>
   </div>